NAAQA: A Neural Architecture for Acoustic Question Answering: Introduction

 The works cited above use neural network architectures that are largely inspired by image processing research.
 However, the structure of acoustic data is fundamentally different from that of visual data.
 This is illustrated for example in~\cite{ZhangEtAl2019AAAI} where two standard data sets in computer vision (MNIST) and speech technology (Google Speech Commands) are compared via T-SNE~\cite{Maaten2008}.
 A legitimate question is whether it is possible to obtain better results (in terms of accuracy and network complexity) by adapting the first layers of the architectures to take into account intrinsic characteristics of acoustic signals.
 Even within the AQA domain, the properties of acoustic data may vary significantly depending on the nature of the auditory scenes (e.g. CLEAR vs DAQA).
 It is, therefore interesting to evaluate the impact of the dataset on system performance.

 To answer the above questions, we present a study that evaluates the impact of audio pre-processing, of acoustic feature extraction and of dataset characteristics on the performance neural architectures for AQA.
 When considering performance, we focus both on accuracy and complexity of the models.
+We provide a detailed analysis of our results based on question type to improve interpretability.
 The main contributions can be summarized as follows:

-\begin{itemize} \item We introduce CLEAR2 a more challenging version of the CLEAR dataset, which comprises scenes of variable duration and different elementary sounds for the training and test sets, \item we regenerate a version of the DAQA dataset (\DAQAp) \item we evaluate different ways of using a VQA architecture on AQA inputs, \item we study the effect of time and frequency coordinate maps for acoustic data at different levels in the architecture, \item we introduce new feature extraction modules motivated by the properties of acoustic data, \item based on the above points, we propose a highly optimized FiLM-based architecture (NAAQA) that outperforms models that are 5 to 10 times more complex in terms of number of parameters, \item we test the addition of a MALiMo module (from \cite{Fayek2019}) into our NAAQA architecture, \item we compare the performance NAAQA and NAAQA+MALiMo on CLEAR2 and DAQA' to test generality of the methods, \item we provide a detailed analysis of our results based on question type to improve interpretability. \end{itemize} The rest of the paper is organized as follows: Section~\ref{sec:related_work} reports on recent related work, Section~\ref{datasets} describes both our CLEAR2 dataset and the \DAQAp dataset, Section~\ref{sec:method} presents the QA models we have tested, Section~\ref{sec:experiments} gives details on the experimental settings, Section~\ref{sec:results_and_discussion} presents and discusses the results and, finally, Section~\ref{sec:conclusions} concludes the paper.
-Some extra information is reported in the supplementary material, and referred to in the paper through the corresponding section.
+\begin{itemize} \item We introduce CLEAR2 a more challenging version of the CLEAR dataset, which comprises scenes of variable duration and different elementary sounds for the training and test sets. \item We propose a highly optimized FiLM-based architecture (NAAQA) inspired by VQA tasks containing new feature extraction modules that are tailored to acoustic inputs. \item We study the effect of time and frequency coordinate maps for acoustic data at different levels in the architecture. \item We evaluate the generality of the methods by testing NAAQA on a regenerated a version of the DAQA dataset (\DAQAp) and by adding a MALiMo module (from \cite{Fayek2019}) into our NAAQA architecture. \item We provide a detailed analysis of our experimental results that helps interpretability of the model. \end{itemize} On the CLEAR2 dataset NAAQA outperforms the VQA baseline (which is 4 times more complex in terms of number of parameters) by 17.2 percent points in the accuracy score.

+The rest of the paper is organized as follows: Section~\ref{sec:related_work} reports on recent related work, Section~\ref{datasets} describes both our CLEAR2 dataset and the \DAQAp dataset, Section~\ref{sec:method} presents the QA models we have tested, Section~\ref{sec:experiments} gives details on the experimental settings, Section~\ref{sec:results_and_discussion} presents and discusses the results and, finally, Section~\ref{sec:conclusions} concludes the paper.
+Some extra information is reported in the supplementary material.